KimberlyBrooks8/Average-Stress-Level-/README.md

-In this project data from the PHQ-9 survey was analyzed to identify those participants with increased depression scores by transforming text-based responses into numerical scores, calculating averages, and highlighting participants with increased scores.
+In this project data from the PHQ-9 survey was analyzed to identify those participants with increased depression scores.
+Exploratory data analysis was used to understand stress trends over time by transforming text-based responses into numerical scores, calculating averages, and highlighting participants with increased scores.
-Overall this project aims to use exploratory data analysis to understand stress trends over time.